-PEPPERSMINT/ShutterstockFor one California-based flight attendant of more than 40 years, air time isn’t limited to quickie work trips around the globe—it’s a way for her to give back to soldiers who are separated from their service dogs.
+PEPPERSMINT/ShutterstockFor one California-based flight attendant of more than 40 years, air time isn’t limited to quickie work trips around the globe—it’s a way for her to give back to soldiers who are separated from their service dogs, many of whom save lives.

 Molli Oliver works for United Airlines and has made it her mission to reunite canines with the veterans they served with after they’ve returned home.
 According to an NBC Nightly News segment, delivering these dogs to their soldier companions can cost thousands of dollars, and sadly, they often wind up in military kennels separated from the handlers they know and love, sometimes hundreds or thousands of miles away.